 Can cats eat spiders?
 Tarantulas?
 Black widows?

-Spiders are sort of okay, and your cats can easily eat normal house spiders.
-It shouldn’t be a problem.
-But, if your cat encounters big poisonous spiders like the Black widow, the kitty is in for big trouble this time.
+Cats should have no issues eating normal house spiders.
+But, if your cat encounters big poisonous spiders like the Black widow or tarantula, the kitty is in for big trouble this time.
 These spiders can bite your kitty, and she can get her body parts swollen due to bites of the spider.
 If that happens, contact your veterinarian immediately.

 Can my cat eat wasps and bees?